Best refrigerator deals at the Discover Samsung fall sale

 It offers a touchscreen with serious smarts.
 The FlexZone drawer can refrigerate or soft freeze your food and snacks.
 Plus, enjoy two years of refrigerator warranty coverage for parts and labor on Bespoke refrigerator models.

-Smart 4-door Flex refrigerator with beverage center and dual ice maker: 35% off
+Smart 4-door Flex refrigerator with beverage center and dual ice maker: Save $1,500

 It boasts a sleek flat panel door design with recessed handles that seamlessly blend into your kitchen.
 Customize your refrigerator with interchangeable door panels, available in various colors and two finishes.
 The lower-right storage space can be adjusted as a refrigerator or freezer, with five settings included.